vrikodar/P4ck3t/P4ck3t.md

 Is a nonvolatile computer memory which is also a permanent storage for the operating system, it is similar to a Hard drive or a flash drive connected to a PC for example

-we can view Files present in Flash with **sh flash** we can copy running config to a specific file in flash with **sh run | redirect flash:/showruntest.cfg
+we can view Files present in Flash wit `sh flash` we can copy running config to a specific file in flash with `sh run | redirect flash:/showruntest.cfg`
 ```

 2. ROM